-- Make sure your computer and browser are secure.
-Set your firewall, anti-spyware and anti-virus software to automatically update and scan your computer.
+Make sure your computer and browser are secure.
+Set your firewall, anti-spyware and anti-virus software to automatically update and scan your computer on a frequent basis.

-- Don’t create passwords that include easily accessible personal information, such as mother’s maiden name or date of birth.
+Don’t create passwords that include easily accessible personal information, such as mother’s maiden name or date of birth.
 Instead, use something unique that only you know.
 Using a combination of upper and lower case letters, numbers and special characters strengthens your security.